 Next we need to look at the boundary lines between work and our personal life.
 This can be hard to accomplish when we work in an industry that demands long hours and expects (if not demands) 24 hour access to our time.
 We want to be available to our team and clients when they need us but the truth is, we end up creating expectations.
 We send a message that we are available to help at any time.
 The good news is, we can always reset relationships and draw new lines.

 While there are many distinct lines we can create, there are a couple you can get started with.
+(Or listen to our podcast episode with Sarah Hoban on setting boundaries vs quiet quitting here)

 Leave Your Work At Work